 England vs Croatia is scheduled for 20:00 UTC on 17 June 2026, with local kickoff at 15:00 in Dallas.

 The match is scheduled for Dallas Stadium in Dallas.
+FIFA's official preview says official ticket and hospitality details are available through its dedicated tickets page.

 What is the head-to-head record between England and Croatia?